franktudor/FrankGPT/README.md

 - **ChatGPT Integration**: Direct access to ChatGPT from within VSCode.
 Just type your query and get instant AI-powered responses.
 - **Efficient Coding Assistance**: Get coding suggestions, explanations, and quick answers to your programming questions.
 - **Customizable Interaction**: Tailor your ChatGPT experience with customizable settings.
-- **API Key Management**: Easily set or clear your OpenAI API key within the extension.
+- **API Key Management**: Easily set or clear your OpenAI API key within the extension for secure and personalized usage.
+- **Model Selection**: Choose between different OpenAI models, including Ada, Babbage, Curie, Davinci, and a cost-effective GPT-3.5 model, to balance performance and cost.

 ## Requirements